-Years ago, I absolutely loved autumn.
+Years ago, I loved autumn.
 It came with the feeling of new fresh starts, exciting projects, and I loved the autumn colours and going out to take photos of autumn leaves.
-In the 90’s I lived in Göteborg, which is a university city, and the entire city bubbled with activity, expectation and excitement.
+In the ’90s I lived in Göteborg, which is a university city, and the entire city bubbled with activity, expectation and excitement.
 Later I moved to a smaller town but continued to experience the same kind of things in the autumn.

 However, something happened along the way – the autumn became more and more stressful, and I also started dreading the winter a lot more.
 Where I come from, the winter can potentially start in October and it can potentially end in mid-April or even late April.
 What is that, seven months?
 That’s more than half the year!!
 Half the rest of my life…

-Also, I’m definitely not a snow person.
-Snow can be beautiful of course, but I really dislike it, it makes life unnecessarily inconvenient, you can’t move around freely without risking to get hurt, you never know how long it takes to get to work (because of ice, and will the bus even arrive?) and a snowstorm may ruin travel plans and whatever.
+I’m definitely not a snow person.
+Snow can be beautiful of course, but it makes life unnecessarily inconvenient, you can’t move around freely without risking to get hurt, you never know how long it takes to get to work (because of ice, and will the bus even arrive?) and a snowstorm may ruin travel plans and whatever.
 In addition, I love nature and colours, and so many months with the world in black and white… it’s not my cup of tea.
-Some 3-4 years ago I started getting in a very depressive state in the winter, and that also meant I couldn’t enjoy the autumn anymore because autumn meant the winter would be coming soon.
+Some 3-4 years ago I started getting in a depressive state in the winter, and that also meant I couldn’t enjoy the autumn anymore because autumn meant the winter would be coming soon.